Punisher 2099: Fictional character biography

-Unlike his predecessor, Jake is completely unwilling to kill corrupt police officers, no matter how heinous their crimes.
-In one instance, he refuses after several officers try and kill him with a cyborg gladiator.
-After Jake manages to kill the gladiator, the officers attempt to kill Jake themselves.
-He hides, refusing to fire, but his suit is over-ridden by his partner Matt, who kills the cops (Matt himself is a policeman, and, as a more sensible, charitable man, usually acts as Jake's conscience).
-Matt would be involved with several more incidents with the Punisher, sometimes teaming up with others to help him.
+Unlike his predecessor, Gallows is unwilling to kill corrupt police officers, no matter how heinous their crimes.
+In one instance, he refuses after several officers try to kill him with a cyborg gladiator.
+After Gallows manages to kill the gladiator, the officers attempt to kill Gallows themselves.
+He hides, refusing to fire, but his suit is overridden by Matt Axel, who kills the cops.
+Axel would be involved with several more incidents with the Punisher, sometimes teaming up with others to help him.